Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 Come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you,2 Corinthians 6:17

-God wants us to avoid compliance with the world’s system so we can do His will.
-Therefore, we are in the world, but not of it (John 17:26).
+God wants us to avoid compliance with the world’s system.
+That separation frees us to do His will.

-I just want you to understand that, spiritually speaking, the world is bad.
+I just want you to understand that, spiritually, the world is evil.
 Here’s how John describes it in his first epistle:

 All that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.1 John 2:16